nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 ## Readability

-### The code must be clear, and commented to explain _why_ it does things
+### The Code Must Be Clear, and Commented to Explain _why_ It Does Things

-_What_ the code does should be self-explanatory through proper code organization, method/field/variable naming, etc. A comment with summary of _what_ some code does can still be useful before a code block.
+_What_ the code does should be self-explanatory through proper code organization, method/field/variable naming, etc. A comment with a summary of _what_ some code does can still be useful before a code block.

-### No wildcard imports
+### No Wildcard Imports

-They make searches more difficult, make actual packages difficult to discover for readers outside an IDE, and can cause problem when imported packages have new classes added that are also in another wildcard import.
+They make searches more difficult, make actual packages difficult to discover for readers outside an IDE, and can cause a problem when imported packages have new classes added that are also in another wildcard import.

-### Use static imports for common, well-known things
+### Use Static Imports for Common, Well-Known Things

-Some common constants or static methods have names that are unique enough, so that it's worth having shorter code when they're used:
+Some common constants or static methods have names that are unique enough so that it's worth having a shorter code when they're used:
 - `Boolean.TRUE`, `Boolean.FALSE`
 - `StandardCharsets.UTF_8`
 - `Collections` static methods (`emptyList`, `singletonList`, etc.)
 - `Collectors` static methods (`toList`, `toMap`, `groupingBy`, etc.)

-### No `final` method parameters or local variables
+### No `final` Method Parameters or Local Variables

 They are eyesores for readers, don't bring much safety if the code is already clear enough, and IDEs often provide enough warnings.

-### You can reassign method parameters
+### You Can Reassign Method Parameters

 It's ok to reassign a method parameter (to "normalize" it on method entry for instance) if it makes the code more readable.
-Some style guides disallow updating parameters but that's overly strict.
+Some style guides disallow updating parameters, but that's overly strict.

 ### Use `i++`

 Our standard is `i++` (not `++i`) for simple increments.
-This does not apply when the increment is inside another expression, because obviously the semantics are then different.
+This does not apply when the increment is inside another expression, because the semantics are then different.

-### Use all-caps for `static final` fields
+### Use All-Caps for `static final` Fields

-These fields are constants and their use should be immediately identifiable as such.
+These fields are constants, and their use should be immediately identifiable as such.

 ## Maintainability

-### Always use braces
+### Always Use Braces

 Always use `{` `}` and a separate line for `if`/`else` blocks.
 This avoids hard-to-find bugs and is our formatting style.

-### Use `Objects.requireNonNull` for `null` checks
+### Use `Objects.requireNonNull` For `null` Checks

 It's better to use this standard method than having custom code.
 Use a message specific to the checked code.

-### No final methods or classes
+### No Final Methods or Classes

 This hinders reusability.
 Nuxeo is a platform and we never know when it'll be useful to subclass something.

-This rule, and the one below about `private`, does not apply to private projects that are not part of the Nuxeo Platform (like Nuxeo Studio and Nuxeo Connect) where `private` helps with cleanups and there is no third-party compatibility or subclassing issue.
+This rule and the one below about `private` does not apply to private projects that are not part of the Nuxeo Platform (like Nuxeo Studio and Nuxeo Connect) where `private` help with cleanups and there is no third-party compatibility or subclassing issue.

-### No `private` or package-private methods or fields.
+### No `private` or Package-Private Methods or Fields.

 This hinders reusability, for the same reason as above.